dominicf2001/terra-firma/README.md

 ## Battle system

-Considering the numerous potential directions for the game, I elected to commence development by focusing on the battle system.
+Considering the numerous potential directions for the game, I commenced development by focusing on the battle system.
 Anticipating the eventual need for modularization, I initially opted for a simplistic function-based implementation, with the intention of abstracting the logic into a class or series of classes at a later stage.
 I devised a rudimentary turn-based loop reminiscent of the Pokémon-style battle system, wherein the player selects from a set of Harmonics (abilities) to employ against the enemy.
 To establish the foundational logic, I began by incorporating a basic attack Harmonic.

 At this juncture, I recognized the value of incorporating a "utilities" file containing general-purpose operations to be utilized throughout the game.
 Among these utilities was a random number generator, which, when implemented idiomatically in C++, necessitates the employment of a class.
 This streamlined the development of the battle system.